KingiDE/Rexup/README.md

 There are three important scripts in the package.json file:

 - tsc-check: Checks for any TypeScript errors
-- format: Lints and formats the code (even without the extension installed) and shows possible issues
 - svelte-check: Reports Svelte-related errors
+- biome-check: Lints and formats the code (even without the extension installed) and shows possible issues

 ## 📦 Installation